The questions you'd ask if I were standing here

 What if a video stops working?

-Sometimes Facebook or TikTok or whoever changes how their videos are delivered and our downloader breaks for a few hours.
+Sometimes Facebook or TikTok or whoever changes how their videos are delivered and our delivery system breaks for a few hours.
 When that happens, the parent app pops up a banner ("Facebook sharing temporarily unavailable — we're working on a fix") and you can hit "Notify me when fixed" — we'll push you a notification when it's back.
 Live platform status here.

 What does SafeFeed NOT do?